Who Can Enter?

 Delivering safe, high-quality trail events involves significant planning, staffing, and upfront costs.
 This policy helps ensure the long-term sustainability of the series while remaining fair to participants.

-By registering, you agree to the terms below.
+By registering, you agree to our terms.

 1. Refunds